niclas-gehringer/numerical-linear-regression/README.md

 - A global regression vector β can be computed using QR decomposition/SVD.
 - The model can be used to generate predictions for new input data.
 - The numerical behavior of the solution can be analyzed and visualized.

+## Data generation

+Synthetic data is generated to allow controlled numerical experiments.
+The target values are constructed according to

+y = Xβ_true + ε,

+where β_true is a fixed, known parameter vector and ε denotes additive Gaussian noise.

+Two types of datasets are generated:
+- a well-conditioned design matrix with independent features
+- an ill-conditioned design matrix with strong collinearity

+This setup makes it possible to study the numerical behavior and stability of different solution methods under controlled conditions.